-10.2 Question Paper Pattern - Theory
+10.2 Question Paper Pattern- Theory

 The question paper for the continuous assessment tests must follow Revised Bloom's Taxonomy and indicate expected knowledge level and Course Outcomes (COs).
-Question paper pattern for CAT and ESE is shown in Table 6.
+The questions will be chosen only from the first four units of all theory subject to account End Semester Examination marks of 60.
+Question paper pattern for CAT and ESE is shown in Table 6 (a) and (b) respectively.

-Table 6 (a) Question Paper pattern for CAT 1 to 3
+Table 6 (a) Question Paper pattern for CAT 1 and 2